wasm-tool/rollup-plugin-rust/README.md

 ### Customizing the import URL

-At build time you can use the `serverPath` and `importHook` build options (described below) to customize the import URL for the `.wasm` file.
+At build time you can use the `serverPath` or `importHook` build options (described below) to customize the import URL for the `.wasm` file.

 However, sometimes you need to customize the URL at runtime.
 In that case you can pass the `serverPath` or `importHook` options to the function (they behave the same as the build options):